Bachelor's Introduction Week

 Introduction trip

-In addition to the introduction week, we have planned a weekend trip in the autumn where you will join your fellow students and student instructors for a weekend away from campus.
+In addition to the introduction week, we have planned a weekend trip in week 39, where you will join your fellow students and student instructors for a weekend away from campus.
 The weekend trip will be full of fun activities and it will be a great opportunity to get to know your fellow students even better.

 You are always welcome to reach out to us if you have any questions about your introduction week.
 You can write to us by email at Rusugen@studenterlauget.dk.